 What Office 365 business product or license do I have?

-There are several Office 365 for business plans that you or your organization can choose from when you sign up for one of Microsoft's cloud services.
-After your organization signs up for Office 365, the admin can assign different Office 365 licenses to each user account.
+There are several Microsoft 365 for business plans that you or your organization can choose from when you sign up for one of Microsoft's cloud services.
+After your organization signs up for Microsoft 365, the admin can assign different Microsoft 365 licenses to each user account.
 The different licenses include different services, such as SharePoint Online and Skype for Business Online.
 See the different Office 365 for business plans.

-If you experience a problem in Office 365 – for example, you can’t use or install Office on a device – it could be that you don’t have the necessary license that enables that service.
+If you experience a problem in Microsoft 365 – for example, you can’t use or install Office on a device – it could be that you don’t have the necessary license that enables that service or you don't have a subscription that includes the desktop applications which require installation.
 To fix this, you can contact your admin or IT staff for help, or if you're the admin, you can add the license yourself.

-If you're a user, use the steps below to find out what Office 365 for business product or license you have.
-If you're an admin and you want to know what Office 365 subscriptions have been purchased for your organization, follow the steps in What Office 365 for business subscription do I have? instead.
+If you work in an organization that uses Office 365 for business, use the steps below to find out what Microsoft 365 for business product or license you have.
+If you're an admin and you want to know what Microsoft 365 subscriptions have been purchased for your organization, follow the steps in What Office 365 for business subscription do I have? instead.

 Sign in with your work or school account at www.office.com/signin.